RaVeR76/My-Vinyl-Answer/README.md

 Think it's to do with the display class but not sure.
 It was a head melter for sure.

-dropdown issues -its this new keyboard its a scud
+dropdown issues -its this new keyboard its a scud ....
+I can't get my JS to work with two functions, they are conflicting with each other for some reason & i've spent about 6 hours on the bastardo.
+It's my Caps On function and my dropdown selector function so I'll blank the Caps On out for a while cause I need to move on.